-[\443] Ceballos says that over the next six months his supervisors retaliated against him not only for his written reports, see ante, at, 164 L. Ed.
-2d, at 696-697, but also for his spoken statements to them and his hearing [\\\715] testimony in the pending criminal case.
-While an internal grievance filed by Ceballos challenging these actions was pending, Ceballos spoke at a meeting of the Mexican-American Bar Association about misconduct of the Sheriff's Department in the criminal case, the [\\\\58] lack of any policy at the District Attorney's Office for handling allegations of police misconduct, and the retaliatory acts he ascribed to his supervisors.
-Two days later, the office dismissed Ceballos's grievance, a result he attributes in part to his bar association speech.
+ports, see ante, at 3, but also for his spoken statements to them and his hearing testimony in the pending criminal case.
+While an internal grievance filed by Ceballos challenging these actions was pending, Ceballos spoke at a meeting of the Mexican-American Bar Association about misconduct of the Sheriff's Department in the criminal case, the lack of any policy at the District Attorney's Office for handling allegations of police misconduct, and the retaliatory acts he ascribed to his supervisors.
+Two days later, the office dismissed Ceballos's grievance, a result he attributes in part to his Bar Association speech.